wonsunahn/CS1632_PittEdu/README.md

 # Extra Credit

-DUE: July 25 (Tuesday), 2023 before start of class
+DUE: October 16 (Monday), 2023 before start of class

 ## Description

 This extra credit is going to be 0.2 points out of 100 points for the entire course, for anyone who is able to do this.

-Previously, the suggested method for testing FUN-RULES-12-ITEMS was to use "assert element present" for the 12th item, followed by a "assert element not present" for the 13th item.
+Previously, the suggested method for testing TEST-5-SCHOOLS-COUNT was to use "assert element present" for the 16th item, followed by a "assert element not present" for the 17th item.

 Admittedly, this is clunky.
-It would be much cleaner if we could count the number elements directly and verify that it is 12.
+It would be much cleaner if we could count the number elements directly and verify that it is 16.

 The Selenium IDE command "store xpath count" allows you to count the number of elements that matches an xpath and store it inside a Selenium variable.
 You can later verify the value of the variable using the "assert" command.
 Now, you will not be able to acquire that xpath using the target selector button in the IDE.
-You will have to inspect the element on your web browser and come up with a pattern than can match all 12 items in that list.
+You will have to inspect the element on your web browser and come up with a pattern than can match all 16 items in that list.
 On both the Chrome and Firefox browsers, when you right click on an HTML element to bring up the context menu, there is an "Inspect" menu.
 Clicking on the "Inspect" menu brings up Inspector view.
 When you right click on the highlighted element